electro-smith/libDaisy/examples/SPI/README.md

 Defaults to `SpiHandle::Config::ClockPhase::ONE_EDGE`.

 `spi_conf.nss`
-Slave select mode.
+Serial select mode.
 Must be set by the user.

 - `SpiHandle::Config::NSS::SOFT`.
-Slave select is handled in software.
+Serial select is handled in software.
 You can ignore the NSS pin.
 - `SpiHandle::Config::NSS::HARD_INPUT`.
-We're using the NSS pin and we're a slave.
+The NSS pin is in use, and the Daisy is a follower.
 - `SpiHandle::Config::NSS::HARD_OUTPUT`.
-We're using the NSS pin and we're the master.
+The NSS pin is in use, and the Daisy is a leader.

 `spi_conf.baud_prescaler`
 Division of the default clock rate.